d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

-(as discussed in :numref:`sec_machine_translation`), where inputs and outputs both consist of variable-length unaligned sequences, we generally rely on encoder-decoder architectures (:numref:`sec_encoder-decoder`).
+(as discussed in :numref:`sec_machine_translation`), where inputs and outputs both consist of variable-length unaligned sequences, we generally rely on encoder--decoder architectures (:numref:`sec_encoder-decoder`).
 In this section,
-we will demonstrate the application of an encoder-decoder architecture, where both the encoder and decoder are implemented as RNNs, to the task of machine translation
+we will demonstrate the application of an encoder--decoder architecture, where both the encoder and decoder are implemented as RNNs, to the task of machine translation